 It may have a total area of less than 20 square kilometres, but Hermanus remains one of South Africa’s favourite holiday retreats for both locals and international tourists.
 As such, it has plenty in the way of things to do and see to cater to these visitors, while retaining a cosy seaside resort ambience, which the locals love.
-In addition, it is only about 1.5 hours’ drive from Cape Town and its international airport, making it accessible and conveniently situated.
+In addition, it is only about 1.5 hours’ drive from your holiday residence in Cape Town and its international airport, making it accessible and conveniently situated.

 Although there are countless activities and attractions in and around Hermanus, this town remains renowned as one of the world’s top whale-watching spots.
 Therefore, visitors are encouraged to go on one of the whale-watching tours between July and December.
 During this time, Humpback and Southern Right whales are most prolific, and can be seen breaching, spyhopping and lobtailing in these chilly waters.
 Naturally curious, they may even come to within a few metres of the boat, while the guide provides valuable insight into these majestic giants, their habitat and their lives.